-- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7.
+- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score above the required standard of 43 on CDC's review of Mississippi's Strategic National Stockpile Plan and Cities Readiness Initiative.

-- Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score of at least 99 out of a possible 100 on CDC's review of Mississippi's Strategic National Stockpile Plan.
+- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score above the required standard of 43 on CDC's review of Mississippi's Strategic National Stockpile Plan and Cities Readiness Initiative.

-- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7 - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score of at least 99 out of a possible 100 on CDC's review of Mississippi's Strategic National Stockpile Plan.
+- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score above the required standard of 43 on CDC's review of Mississippi's Strategic National Stockpile Plan and Cities Readiness Initiative.

-- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score of at least 99 out of a possible 100 on CDC's review of Mississippi's Strategic National Stockpile Plan.
+• Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises.

-- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score of at least 99 out of a possible 100 on CDC's review of Mississippi's Strategic National Stockpile Plan.
+- Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score above the required standard of 43 on CDC's review of Mississippi's Strategic National Stockpile Plan and Cities Readiness Initiative.

-- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score of at least 99 out of a possible 100 on CDC's review of Mississippi's Strategic National Stockpile Plan.
+- Conduct a minimum of three functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7. - Assure that Mississippi hospitals are prepared to respond to terrorism or mass casualty events through participation in the Hospital Preparedness Program. - Maintain a score above the required standard of 43 on CDC's review of Mississippi's Strategic National Stockpile Plan and Cities Readiness Initiative.